tuanzicui/lumia-group/content/publication/Riemannian Manifold Learning based k-Nearest-Neighbor for Hyperspectral Image Classification/index.md

 ---
-title: 'GPU acceleration of simplex volume algorithm for hyperspectral endmember extraction'
+title: 'Riemannian Manifold Learning based k-Nearest-Neighbor for Hyperspectral Image Classification'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Haicheng Qu
-  - Junping Zhang
+  - Yushi Chen
   - Zhouhan Lin
-  - Hao Chen
-  - Bormin Huang
+  - Xing Zhao

 # Author notes (optional)
 author_notes: